UWPCE-PythonCert/PythonCertDevel/source/modules/Tutorial.rst

 [link to setting up your environment here]

-For this tutorial, you will need cPython version 3.6, installed and running so that when you type "python" at your command line, it starts up:
+For this tutorial, you will need cPython version 3.7, installed and running so that when you type "python" at your command line, it starts up:

 .. code-block:: bash

   MacBook-Pro:~ Chris$ python
-  Python 3.6.2 (v3.6.2:5fd33b5926, Jul 16 2017, 20:11:06)
+  Python 3.7.4 (v3.6.2:5fd33b5926, Jul 16 2017, 20:11:06)
   [GCC 4.2.1 (Apple Inc. build 5666) (dot 3)] on darwin Type "help", "copyright", "credits" or "license" for more information.
   >>>

-Your result may be slightly different, but it should say Python 3.6. *something* there at the top, and give you the command prompt (``>>>``) at the end.
+Your result may be slightly different, but it should say Python 3.7. *something* there at the top, and give you the command prompt (``>>>``) at the end.

-You can get out of it by typing ctrl+D (on OS_X and Linux) or ctrl+Z (On Windows), or typing ``exit()`` and hitting <return>.
+You can get out of it by typing ctrl+D (on OS-X and Linux) or ctrl+Z (On Windows), or typing ``exit()`` and then <return>.

 Your first "program"
 --------------------